 We want to encourage our legislators to listen to their constituents.

-So we’ll take their single Representation Score, and grade legislators against each other, on a curve.
+So we’ll take their all-time score, and grade legislators against each other, on a curve.

 Those who most listen to their constituents will get an A+.
 Those who most ignore their constituents will get an F.